Employment Based Green Card - Get Green Card through Employment

 1. Employment-Based Green Card in the United States

 An employment-based green card may be appropriate for an employee who wants to work in the United States under lawfully recorded permanent residency status.
-Often this type of authorization requires a job offer and a labor certification by the hiring company.
+Often this type of authorization requires a job offer and a labor certification by the employer.

 As such, for many green cards acquired through employment, the petitioner is an employing U.S. company, rather than the foreign national.
 However, there are some employment-based green card applications that allow for the employee themselves to self-petition for lawful permanent residency in the United States.

 No matter who is the petitioner, an employment-based green card is applied for using Form I-140, Petition for Alien Worker.
 The evidence that must accompany the I-140 form will depend on the type of employment-based green card that is being sought.
-Unfortunately, the Form I-140 and accompanying evidence must be submitted to the USCIS by mail, as there is currently no online employment-based green card application.
+Unfortunately, the Form I-140 and accompanying evidence must be submitted to the USCIS by mail, as there is currently no online employment-based green card application offered by USCIS.

-Through DYgreencard, you can have a skilled immigration attorney to prepare all the paper work for an I-140 employment-based green card petition.
+Through DYgreencard.com, you can have a skilled immigration attorney to prepare all the paper work for an I-140 employment-based green card petition.
 Learn more about what we can do for you.

 2. Labor Certification for United States Employers

 An employment-based green card in the United States frequently requires a labor certification.
-According to the USCIS, a labor certification is the responsibility of the employing organization, rather than the worker.
+According to the USCIS, to acquire a labor certification is the responsibility of the employing organization, rather than the worker.

 Certified permanent labor certifications can be obtained from the United States Department of Labor Employment and Training Administration (ETA).
-A labor certification is also called a PERM, or an ETA 9089, after the form that must be completed to obtain the permanent labor certification.
+A labor certification is also called a PERM, or an ETA 9089 form.

 PERMs are intended to make sure that American employees and the U.S. labor market in general are not negatively impacted by the granting of a green card through employment.
-The United States government requires these labor certifications to ensure that foreign nationals are not taking the jobs of equally qualified Americans.
+The United States government requires these labor certifications to ensure that foreign nationals are not taking the jobs of equally qualified U.S. citizens or permanent residents in the United States.

 3. Green Cards That Do Not Require a Labor Certification

-In order to avoid the labor certification requirement, a United States worker might consider petitioning under EB-1 classification.
+In order to avoid the labor certification requirement, a foreign individual might consider petitioning under EB-1 green card classification.
 To do so; however, they must prove that they are a member of one of the following categories:

 - Multinational manager or executive